Non-linear dynamics of the minimal theory of massive gravity: Calibration of graviton mass

 \subsection{Void gravitational constant profile}

-In figure \ref{fig:geff_r_void} we plot the radial profile of $G_\mathrm{eff}$ around the center of a deep void for $\theta = -1.7$, $\theta = -3.828$ and $\theta = 1.165$.
-For negative $\theta$ the effective gravitational constant, $G_\mathrm{eff}$, is always smaller than $G_\mathrm{N}$ in low density regions (such as voids).
-While for positive $\theta$ the effective gravitational constant, $G_\mathrm{eff}$, is larger than $G_\mathrm{N}$ in low density regions.
-Models with a positive $\theta$ (resulting in increased $G_\mathrm{eff}$ in voids) are ruled out by the integrated Sachs-Wolfe-galaxy correlation data~\citep{Bolis:2018vzs} and will not be considered any further in this work.
+In figure \ref{fig:geff_r_void} we plot the radial profile of $G_\mathrm{eff}$ around the centre of a deep void for $\theta = -1.7$, $\theta = -3.828,$ and $\theta = 1.165$.
+For negative $\theta,$ the effective gravitational constant, $G_\mathrm{eff}$, is always smaller than $G_\mathrm{N}$ in low-density regions (such as voids).
+While for positive $\theta,$ the effective gravitational constant, $G_\mathrm{eff}$, is larger than $G_\mathrm{N}$ in low-density regions.
+Models with a positive $\theta$ (resulting in increased $G_\mathrm{eff}$ in voids) are ruled out by the integrated Sachs-Wolfe-galaxy correlation data~\citep{Bolis:2018vzs} and are not be considered any further in this work.